 Another impact of sexual violence is dissociation.
-When something really scary is happening, our brains are wired to ‘switch off’ to protect us from the extent of what is happening.
-For example, when people have been in a car crash they often say they don't feel any pain or feel like they are watching the accident happening to someone else.
-If you have experienced trauma this can continue long after it is over, so that if there is a trigger (like a sound, a smell or a person) your brain disconnects.
-You might feel spacey, like you can’t see or hear what is going on around you, or ‘come to’ after a period of not knowing what was going on.
+When something really scary is happening, our brains are wired to "switch off" to protect us from the extent of what's happening.
+For example, when people have been in a car crash, they often say they don't feel any pain or feel like they are watching the accident happening to someone else.
+If you have experienced trauma, the impacts can continue long after it's over, and if there is a trigger (like a sound, a smell or a person) your brain disconnects.
+You might feel spacey, like you can’t see or hear what is going on around you, or "come to" after a period of not knowing what was going on.

 One survivor who experiences dissociation gave us these tips:

-- Run your wrists under cold water, this will remind you that your body is yours no a physical level and it’s also very refreshing and calming
+- Run your wrists under cold water, this will remind you that your body is yours on a physical level.
+It is also very refreshing and calming.

-- Accept the feeling for the moment, fighting it may make you feel more distressed and frozen, but try to remember you are not going to feel like this forever, it will pass
+- Accept the feeling for the moment, as fighting it may make you feel more distressed and frozen.
+But do try to remember you are not going to feel like this forever – it will pass.

-- Take 3 deep breaths in and 3 deep breaths out, with each breath lasting 3 seconds
+- Take three deep breaths in and three deep breaths out, with each breath lasting three seconds.

-- Remember that this a defence mechanism, your brain and body are trying to protect you from a perceived danger.
-Try and treat yourself with patience and kindness and know that you do have control of what’s happening, it may just take time for you to find a way to manage what’s happening to you that works, and to understand what is setting you off.
+- Remember that this is a defence mechanism – your brain and body are trying to protect you from a perceived danger.
+Try to treat yourself with patience and kindness and know that you do have control over what’s happening, it may just take time for you to find a way to manage what’s happening to you that works – and to understand what is setting you off.